ErpNetDocs/info/information/editions-and-plans/index.md

 Enterprise edition enables your corporation to utilize a **large-scale business management platform** with all modules and apps included throughout **one or multiple owned** companies and subsidiaries.

+Moreover, the Enterprise edition provides a solid foundation for integrations with external web-based, desktop, and mobile systems and apps that are specifically designed for the individual needs of your business.

+@@name Enterprise is an excellent choice for your corporation or multi-national business as it is created to support:

+* Highly sophisticated business logic
+* Multi-stage complex workflows
+* Highly intensive data processing
+* High number of integrations and simultaneous external app processing and connections
+* Solution cost effectiveness based on scale
+* Highly optimized performance thanks to various automations
-Created to maintain and support highly sophisticated business logic, multi-stage complex workflows, and highly intensive data processing and integrations, Enterprise ensures **quick and easy scaling** of the processing power and computational capacity necessary for your business to operate with cost effectiveness, highly optimized performance, and maximum productivity.
+* Quick and easy scaling of the processing power and computational capacity

 > [!TIP]
 > **The @@name platform** is designed as an all-around ERP-CRM platform with **built-in modules, apps, and features**.